cardano-foundation/CIPs/CIP-xxxxx/README.md

 * NotFound - The transaction with the given id was not found.
 * NotReady - The transaction with the given id is not ready yet.

-## Motivation: why is this CIP necessary?

-Plutus wallets is a class of wallets where the holding address does not correspond to a public key, but to a script.
-This enables more complex validation logic to be implemented in the wallet, allowing for more complex spending conditions to be enforced.

-Examples of Plutus wallets include :
-- Updatable Multi-signature wallets
-- Subscription wallets (wallet that allow for periodic payments to be made)
-- Maltifactor authetication wallets
-- Semi-custodial wallets
-- Tokenized wallets
-- EstatePlanning wallets

-In order to facilitate future DApp development, we will need a way for DApps to communicate with Plutus wallets.
-Given the unique complexities of Plutus script-based addresses, special provisions need to be made to make the connector compatible with them.

-### Rationale for the required data

-- Script descriptor: Any transaction consuming a UTXO from a Plutus-based address must attach the corresponding script.
-- `ScriptRequirement` list:
-    -- DApps need to know the scriptContext under which the transaction will be validated.
-    -- DApps need to know the collateral donor to attach the collateral to the transaction.
-    -- DApps need to know the `Datum` of the UTXOs that it will be consuming.
-    -- DApps need to know the `Redeemers` that will be used in the transaction.
-- Change datum
-    -- DApps need to know the `Datum` that will be used as the change output for the transaction.
-This is mandatory for wallets based on Plutus v2 and before, as the change output must contain a datum to be valid and spendable.

 ### V2 Additional API Endpoints